 Because of the perceived importance of page speed I thought it would be helpful to look into this a little more to try and determine if there is a real and tangible correlation; does page speed really make a difference to search engine rankings?

-While I don’t have the resources that it would take to perform an in-depth study, I can take a look at the larger body of work done by others regarding site speed and see if there’s a definitive consensus, and if so, what it means to bloggers who are trying to inch out every drop of SEO performance from their sites.
+While I don’t have the resources that it would take to perform an in-depth study, I can take a look at the larger body of work done by others regarding site speed and see if there’s a definitive consensus, and if so, what it means to bloggers who are trying to inch out every drop of

-What The SEO Experts Say
+SEO Experts Say

 Are Variables Under Our Control Worth Messing With?